nodegit/nodegit/TESTING.md

 In the file each `{className}` corresponds to a file found at `test/tests/{classname}`.
 Each entry in either `fields` or `functions` is a missing test for the respective field/function.

-In the file that your test is going in you can just append it to the file inside of the `describe` function block.
+In the file that your test is going in you can just append it to the file inside the `describe` function block.

 It can be helpful to reference the [libgit2 API docs](https://libgit2.github.com/libgit2/#v0.21.4) to know what the field or function is doing inside of libgit2 and referencing the [NodeGit API docs](http://www.nodegit.org/) can also help.
 Looking at examples inside of `/examples` can show you how we wrap the libgit2 library and how you can call into it from JavaScript.

 The idea is to test the basic functionality of the field/function and to confirm that it's returning or setting the value(s) correctly.
 Bugs inside of libgit2 will have to either have a work-around or be ignored.

-If a specific field or function is further wrapped via a file inside of `/lib` then as long as that wrapper is called and tested.
+If a specific field or function is further wrapped via a file inside of `/lib` then as long as that wrapper is called and tested it is OK.

 You can mark something to be ignored inside of the `/generate/missing-tests-ignore.json` file.